Superworld: Components

 Editions printed in 1984 and later also contain a 4-page booklet of errata.

-Character generation

-Characters are generated by rolling two six-sided dice and adding 6, to produce scores for Strength, Constitution, Size, Intelligence, Power, Dexterity, and Appearance.
-The sum of these characteristics gives a total of Hero Points used to buy super powers.
-Hero Points can also be used to buy skills or increase characteristics.
-It is possible to earn more Hero Points by choosing a Disability such as Public Identity, Vulnerability to a Substance, or Psychological Problems.
-More Hero Points are awarded for experience at the end of each game session.

-The super powers system imitates the system used in Hero Games' Champions superhero game, where powers are described by their effects, not by their causes.
-For example, the player does not buy "Laser Vision" to cause an energy blast, but instead buys the effect "Energy Blast", which specifies that it caused by a laser beam emitted by the hero's eyes.
-Each effect can be modified by Advantages (less energy expenditure, for example) or Disadvantages (reduced number of uses, for example) which increase or reduce the cost of a power.

 Skills resolution

 As with all games using the Basic Role-Playing rules, skill tests and combat are resolved by rolling percentile dice against skills.
 Rolls that are much lower than needed can result in increased effect, while high rolls can cause critical failures.
 Combat rules have many options and take into account three types of energy for damage: Kinetic, Electric, and Radiation.

 Publication history

-In 1982, Chaosium published World of Wonders to demonstrate the flexibility of its generic Basic Role-Playing System; the game included three separate settings with the idea that player characters could be moved from setting to setting using the same rules system:
+In 1982, Chaosium published Worlds of Wonder to demonstrate the flexibility of its generic Basic Role-Playing System; the game included three separate settings with the idea that player characters could be moved from setting to setting using the same rules system: